 Based on the working group recommendations, a financial analysis was conducted.
-The projected results reveal an integrated university that is able to improve its operating margin, but is challenged in building back its reserves.
+The projected results reveal an integrated university that is able to improve its operating margin to positive, but is challenged in building back its reserves.
 Despite years of administrative cost reductions, there are two primary drivers for the projected results: the combination of debt service as compared to a percentage of revenue and the starting positions of Clarion and Edinboro entering the integration without reserves.
 While still financially fragile, the integration improves the sustainability in the West by allowing for additional efficiencies to be realized through operational structure changes and, more importantly, by providing students with an expanded program array and services that could not be achieved without integrating.
-(Appendix V provides the Financial Sustainability Analysis.)
+(Appendix V provides original April submissions and Appendix A.D provides updated Financial Sustainability Analysis.)